Danielhoifodt/image-slider-dh/README.md

 -Run "npm install" befor you use it, and start it up with "npm run start"

-To view the default slider paste this address in your webbrowser https://image-slider-dh.vercel.app/
+To view the default slider visit this adderss https://image-slider-dh.vercel.app/

 -Cheers Daniel